rishic3/rishic3.github.io/posts/2024/sapiens.md

 > It’s relatively easy to agree that only Homo sapiens can speak about things that don’t really exist, and believe six impossible things before breakfast.
 You could never convince a monkey to give you a banana by promising him limitless bananas after death in monkey heaven.

-I wonder if the key to human-level AI intelligence lies in explicit training for fiction-creation.
+I wonder if a requirement for human-level AI intelligence is the ability to create and believe in fictions.
 > However, fiction has enabled us not merely to imagine things, but to do so collectively.
 We can weave common myths such as the biblical creation story, the Dreamtime myths of Aboriginal Australians, and the nationalist myths of modern states.
 Such myths give Sapiens the unprecedented ability to cooperate flexibly in large numbers.
 Ants and bees can also work together in huge numbers, but they do so in a very rigid manner and only with close relatives.
 Wolves and chimpanzees cooperate far more flexibly than ants, but they can do so only with small numbers of other individuals that they know intimately.
 Sapiens can cooperate in extremely flexible ways with countless numbers of strangers.

 > Since large-scale human cooperation is based on myths, the way people cooperate can be altered by changing the myths–by telling different stories.
 Under the right circumstances myths can change rapidly.
 In 1789 the French population switched almost overnight from believing in the myth of the divine right of kings to believing in the myth of the sovereignty of the people.